 The Sinn 556i isn’t the blackest watch money can buy.
-That honor belongs to the H. Moser & Cie.
+That would be the H. Moser & Cie.
 Endeavour Perpetual Moon Concept and MCT’s Sequential One S110 Evo.
 Both timepieces incorporate vantablack, a man-made substance that’s almost as black as Satan’s heart.
 While the Sinn 556i’s dial doesn’t absorb 99.96 percent of visible light or condemn its wearer to the fiery pits of hell, the watch is very, very black . . .

-Sinn achieved this effect by applying anti-reflective coating on both sides of the 556i’s sapphire crystal.
-I don’t know what formulation they use, but the treatment disappears the glass.
-The magic trick has a downside: the dial’s surface is easier to smear than the current president.
-To the point where the 556i should come with a bottle WristClean Watch Cleaner Spray.
+Credit to the anti-reflective coating on both sides of the 556i’s sapphire crystal.
+I don’t know what formulation Sinn uses, but the treatment disappears the glass.
+The magic trick has a downside: the dial’s easier to smear than the current president.
+To the point where the 556i should come with a mini spray bottle of WristClean.

 The resulting legibility is astounding.
 But the German timepiece is more than a faithful timekeeper.

-When the earth makes its inevitable rotation, when night falls, the Sinn 556i continues to enchant.
-The 556i’s nighttime glow is equally if not more mesmerizing than its daytime display.
+When [the non-metaphorical] night falls, the Sinn 556i’s nighttime glow is equally if even more mesmerizing than its daytime display.
 I’ve never see a more low-light legible dial.
-And mega-props to Sinn for not illuminating the sweep second hand.
+Mega-props to Sinn for not illuminating the sweep second hand.

 The Sinn 556i’s stamped steel clasp is equally disappointing.
 Once again, a high quality watch is dragged down by cheap-feeling metal.
-Cough Yema Navygraf Heritage cough.
-Where Yema proudly touts its in-house movement, Sinn simply says “automatic mechanical.”
-That would be the Top Grade ETA 2824, a humble but incredibly robust machine that maintains Sinn’s tough-as-nails-tool watch rep.
+While the Sinn shares this sin with the Yema Navygraf Heritage, the German watchmaker eschews the in-house movement thing for a Top Grade ETA 2824.
+It’s a humble but incredibly robust machine that maintains Sinn’s tough-as-nails-tool watch rep.

 The Sinn 556i is an extraordinary achievement at a bargain price: $1380.
 Aesthetically and practically, it punches well above its weight.
 Its sole U.S. retailer has a well-deserved reputation for excellent customer service.
 In fact, I can’t think of a single reason to be afraid of the dark.